Sleep (1964 film): Release

-Sleep premiered on January 17, 1964, presented by Jonas Mekas, at the Gramercy Arts Theater in New York City as a fundraiser for the Film-Makers' Cooperative.
+Sleep premiered on January 17, 1964, presented by film critic Jonas Mekas, at the Gramercy Arts Theater in New York City as a fundraiser for the Film-Makers' Cooperative.
 Of the nine people who attended the premiere, two left during the first hour.
-Critics Jonas Mekas and Archer Winsten were in the audience, as well as Paul Morrissey, a friend of the projectionist Ken Jacobs; Morrissey later became a frequent collaborator with Warhol.
+Mekas and fellow critic Archer Winsten were in the audience, as well as Paul Morrissey, a friend of the projectionist Ken Jacobs; Morrissey later became a frequent collaborator with Warhol.
 When the Cinema Theatre in Los Angeles held a surprise screening of Sleep later in the year, audience members shouted at the screen and threatened to riot.

+The duration of Sleep was trimmed to 15 minutes when it was screened with its successor Kiss at Boston's Park Square Cinema in July 1964.
+Only 12 minutes of the Sleep was shown at the New York Film Festival in September 1964, but it was repeated continuously throughout the evening.

 Images from the film appear in later artworks by Warhol.
 His 1965 sculpture Large Sleep uses two successive frames from the film, arranged vertically on a sheet of plexiglass.
 Another plexiglass sculpture uses three successive frames of Sleep, silkscreened in black ink, with a red image silkscreened on the other side.
 This work is now lost.